omgmog/omgmog.github.com/_posts/2014/2014-11-28-so-you-want-to-organise-a-hack-day.md

 ---

-title: "So you want to organise a hack day?"
+title: So you want to organise a hack day?
-tags: ["project", "conference", "software", "hardware", "hackday", "development"]
+tags:
+  - project
+  - conference
+  - software
+  - hardware
+  - hackday
+  - development
+comments_issue: 88
 ---